 Les invalids.
 The site includes 15 courtyards, a church, and various architectural triumphs.
 A ticket for entering the museum is also valid on entry to the Napoleon Tomb.
 The courtyard, church, and garden can be visited freely.

-The cost of a ticket at Les Invalides is 8 euros for adults, and free for children under the age of 18.
+A ticket to Les Invalides costs 8 euros for adults and is free for children under 18.

 Who were the Invalides in the French Revolution?